thierrymoudiki/thierrymoudiki.github.io/_posts/2024-01-01-learningmachine.md

 comments: true
 ---

 I created R package `learningmachine` in the first place, in order to have a unified, object-oriented (using [R6](https://r6.r-lib.org/)), interface for the machine learning algorithms I use the most on tabular data.

-This (_work in progress_) package is available [on GitHub](https://github.com/Techtonique/learningmachine) and [on R-universe](https://techtonique.r-universe.dev/learningmachine).
+This (_work in progress_) package is available [on GitHub](https://github.com/Techtonique/learningmachine) and the [R-universe](https://techtonique.r-universe.dev/learningmachine).
 There will certainly be a Python version in the future.

-This post shows how to use `learningmachine` to compute prediction intervals for miles per gallon (mpg) car consumption using conformalized Kernel ridge regression and random forest.
+This post shows how to use `learningmachine` to compute prediction intervals for miles per gallon (mpg) car consumption using conformalized Kernel ridge regression and R package `ranger`'s Random Forest.

-**Install packages**
+# **Install packages**

 ```r
 utils::install.packages('learningmachine',